SquarePenguin101/www.squarepenguin.co.uk/content/wiki/documentation.md

 <http://www.bbc.co.uk/programmes/b006m8wd>

 so the brand PID is 'b006m8wd'.
-The brand home page can usually be accessed via the "Programme website" link on iPlayer episode pages for TV programmes or the the "Home" link on iPlayer Radio episode pages for radio programmes.
+The brand home page can usually be accessed via the "Programme website" link on iPlayer episode pages for TV programmes or the "Home" link on iPlayer Radio episode pages for radio programmes.

 get_iplayer can use brand/series PIDs to recursively download all episodes in the brand or series: